roger-russel/mathematical-challenges-for-programmers/README.md

 # mathematical-challenges-for-programmers

-Mathematical Challenges for Programmers it about computational mathematics.
+Mathematical Challenges for Programmers.

+It's about computational mathematics.